Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 The changes over time can be incorporated by using a special modification of the CoxPH model.

 This extents the personal time of individuals into intervals with different length.
 The key assumption of including time-varying covariates is that its effect does not depend on time.
 Time-variant features should be used when it is hypothesized that the predicted hazard depends significantly on later values of the covariate than the value of the covariate at the baseline.
-Challenges with time-varying covariates are missing data in the covariate at different timesteps [15].
+Challenges with time-varying covariates are missing data in the covariate at different timesteps.
+[15]

-Before running the Cox regression model including new covariates it is necessary to pre-process the dataset into so-called "long" format (where each duration is represented in *start* and *stop* view) [8].
+Before running the Cox regression model including new covariates it is necessary to pre-process the dataset into so-called "long" format (where each duration is represented in *start* and *stop* view).
+[8]

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/subset_data_time.png" width="900" link="group2_SurvivalAnalysis/subset_data_time.png">}}

 Fitting the Cox model on modified time-varying data involves using gradient descent (as well as for standard proportional hazard model).
-Special built-in functions in *lifelines* package take extra effort to help with the convergence of the data (high collinearity between some variables) [8].
+Special built-in functions in *lifelines* package take extra effort to help with the convergence of the data (high collinearity between some variables).
+[8]

 {{< gist dariasmorodina 7e0e3f5f0c639fa77aec23f4b119236d >}}